nschloe/dufte/CODE_OF_CONDUCT.md

-# pyfoobar Code of Conduct
+# cleanplotlib Code of Conduct

 ## Our Pledge